OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 For more information, see [Office.initialize Event](https://docs.microsoft.com/javascript/api/office?view=office-js) and [InitializationReason Enumeration](https://docs.microsoft.com/javascript/api/office/office.initializationreason?view=office-js).

 > [!NOTE]
-> Currently, an add-in must set `Office.Initialize`, regardless of whether `Office.onReady()` is also called.
+> Currently, you must set `Office.Initialize`, regardless of whether `Office.onReady()` is also called.
 If you have no use for `Office.Initialize`, you can set it to an empty function as shown in the following example.
 >
 >```js
 >Office.initialize = function () {};